Ryoto-Kato/MachineLearning_DeepLearning-fundamentals/README.md

     - As features dimensionality gets higher, we need exponentially increased amount of sample to get sufficient sample density for explanation of the data and neighbors will be far away

 # Decision tree
-- DT is much smaller complexity with respect to memory and storage for inference
+- DT is much smaller auxiliary complexity for inference
-- More flexible decision function
+- More flexible decision function (Much more generality, less specificity)
 - Overfitting with DT
     - Where __imparity__ $i(t)$ is eual to zero
+        - Imparity: The probability of which a sample is classified into the different classes from a majority
 - Regularization
     - Post prunning

         0. We have DT $T$
-        1. Use validation data set to get erro estimate err(T)
+        1. Use validation data set to get error estimate err(T)
         2. Obtain error $err(T-T_t)$
             - $T-T_t$ is prunned DT which prunes $T_t$ from T
         3. Improvement of imparity